-The base supports the heavy components of the Extruder to provide the structural rigidity and strength.
-During installation, the barrel, feed cylinder and gear reducer should be aligned properly to ensure that the screw does not contact the inside of barrel.
+The base platform supports the heavy components of the Extruders to provide structural rigidity and strength.
+During installation, the barrel, feed cylinder, and gear reducer should be aligned properly to ensure that the screw does not contact the inside of barrel.
 The barrel support aligns the barrel and provides support for the feed pipe equipment.

-The base allows heat expansion of the barrel to minimize structural stress.
-At the drive side, the rigid steel plate attached to the gear reducer and motor slides back and forth on ball casters and sliding blocks when the Extruder is heated.
+The base platform allows heat expansion of the barrel to minimize structural stress.
+At the drive side, a rigid steel plate attached to the gear reducer and motor slides back and forth on ball casters and sliding blocks when the Extruders are heated.

 The base platform is constructed from heavy-duty steel rectangular beams, precision machined for accurate alignment.
-It is designed to support the extruder for thermal expansion.
+It is designed to support the Extruders for thermal expansion.

 Drive Motors

-The Extruder screw is driven by electric drive motors through parallel shaft helical gear speed reducers.
-This double-reduction unit has the proper overall gear ratio for the range of screw speeds.
+The Extruder screws are driven by electric drive motors through parallel shaft helical gear speed reducers.
+This double-reduction provides the proper overall gear ratio for the range of screw speeds.

-Drive motor for sit at the back of the platform.
-The ø115 mm screw is powered by a 150 kW drive motor, the ø90 mm screw is a 150 kW, the ø75 mm screw is a 55 kW, the ø65 mm screws are a 39 kW, and the ø50 mm screw is a 19 kW.
-All drive motors are SIEMENS motors, with a ZAMBELLO gear reducer.
+Drive motors sit at the back of the base platform.
+The ø115 mm screw is powered by a 150 kW drive motor, the ø90 mm screw by a 150 kW drive motor, the ø75 mm screw by a 55 kW drive motor, the ø65 mm screws by 39 kW drive motors, and the ø50 mm screw by a 19 kW drive motor.
+All drive motors are Siemens motors with Zambello gear reducers.